ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-13 20:45 dwg - added szUser and szRpcUuid to +shmvars display, enhanced xmlrpc_client and xmlrpc_inetd_server to use shared::szRpcUuid as auth token in xmlrpc calls.

 2025-02-13 17:12 dwg - About the Broken curl code in github Last night in the middle of the night, my copy of xmlrpc_client and xmlrpc_inet_server stopped working and started spouting weird error messages.
 After hours of horror, I